jimka2001/cl-rte/cl-robdd/README.md

 * `*bdd-hash-strength*` -- Special variable whose type is `(member :weak-dynamic :weak :strong)`.
 The value of this variable indicates which hash strategy to use by controling the behavior of `BDD-ENSURE-HASH`.
-Each call to `BDD-ENSURE-HASH`: 1) if `:strong`, will create a new strong hash table.
+Each call to `BDD-ENSURE-HASH`:
+1) if `:strong`, will create a new strong hash table.
 2) if `:weak`, will create a new weak hash table.
 3) if `:weak-dynamic` -- will create a new hash only if the BDD-NODE-TYPE of the currently available hash table, returned by `(bdd-hash)`, is the same `EQUAL` value of `BDD-NODE-TYPE` passed to `BDD-ENSURE-HASH`, otherwise the current global hash table be used (without allocating a new one).
 In any case if there is no global hash table currently available, a new hash will be allocated and returned.

-* `*bdd-hash-struct*` --

 * `*bdd-true*` -- Singleton TRUE object which is a leaf node of every non-trivial ROBDD.

-* `bdd-allocate` --
+* `bdd-allocate` -- Allocate a new bdd object, whose class is specified by BDD-NODE-CLASS, and register the object in the global hash indicated by calling (BDD-HASH).
+This function should be called after it has been verified that the positive and negative children are not equal, and that no such object already exists in the hash table.

 * `bdd-call-with-new-hash` -- Functional version of the `BDD-WITH-NEW-HASH` macro, which takes a 0-ary function to evaluate in